-If you are a Washington University employee, a founder of a Startup based on a patented (solely owned) Washington University intellectual property (WUSTL IP) and an inventor on any such WUSTL IP.
+If you are a WashU employee, a founder of a startup based on a patented (solely owned) Washington University intellectual property (WashU IP) and an inventor on any such WashU IP.

-2. I am a Washington University employee and a co-founder but not an inventor on the Washington University IP.
+2. I am a WashU employee and a co-founder but not an inventor on the WashU IP.
 Will my company qualify for this license?

 No, you will not qualify (please refer to question 1).

-3. I am a Washington University employee, an inventor and a co-founder but the Washington University IP is jointly owned with another university.
+3. I am a WashU employee, an inventor and a co-founder but the WashU IP is jointly owned with another university.
 Will my company qualify for this license?

 Yes, but only if the third party is willing to accept the terms and conditions of the Quick Start License.

-4. I am a Washington University employee and an inventor but not a co-founder.
+4. I am a WashU employee and an inventor but not a co-founder.
 Will the company qualify for this license?

 No (please refer to question 1)

-5. I am a Washington University employee, an inventor and a co-founder of a company that has executed a license with Washington University previously.
+5. I am a WashU employee, an inventor and a co-founder of a company that has executed a license with Washington University previously.
 Can I re-negotiate the terms of the previous license?

 No, you will not be able to re-negotiate the terms of the previous license.

-6. What happens if an inventor wants to start a company but his fellow Washington University co-inventor(s) do not?
+6. What happens if an inventor wants to start a company but his fellow WashU co-inventor(s) do not?

 The Washington University inventors will need to resolve this issue independent of OTM.
 The formation of a Washington University start up should be agreed upon by all inventors.